mstuartf/django-template/README.md

 * Create a eu-west-2 AWS certificate for the API subdomain  (e.g. api.domain.com)
 * Validate domain ownership by adding CNAME records (wait 5min and check certificate is 'issued' in manager).
-* Add a new listener to the EB load balancer on port 443 (HTTPS) forwarding to port 80 (HTTP).
-Select the certificate you just created.
-Make sure you apply the changes!
+* Add a new listener to the EB load balancer on port 443 (HTTPS) forwarding to port 80 (HTTP):
+  * Port: 443, Protocol HTTPS, Instance port: 80, Instance protocol: HTTP.
+* Select the certificate you just created.
+* Make sure you apply the changes!
+Refresh the page to check as it can behave weirdly.
 * * If you get a 408, check the ports and protocol values are correct here.
 * Add a CNAME for the API subdomain pointing to EB url (e.g. HOST RECORD: api, POINTS TO: XXX.eu-west-2.elasticbeanstalk.com)
+* Go to the API subdomain in the browser to test: you should get a Disallowed Host error.
+* Add the API subdomain to the ALLOWED_HOSTS env variable.

-### 2. Setup worker environment
+### 7. Setup worker environment

-#### 2a.
+#### a.
 Background

 There are two kinds of EB environments:
 * Web tiers: accept HTTP requests over the internet